stlab/libraries/_posts/2020-12-01-forest-introduction.md

 # Conclusion

 Containers should make a developer's life easier, not harder.
 When a container type requires you to think about maintaining its validity, it fails to achieve that intent.
-Forests present one solution to the heirarchy container type that is internally consistent.
+Forests present one solution to the hierarchy container type that is internally consistent.
 By maintaining itself, a forest lets you get back to handling the data, instead of the container.

 # The Sources